Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Quantum Conditional States

 \section{Quantum Conditional States}

-In this section, the quantum analog of conditional probability --- a conditional state --- is introduced.
-We also discuss how the states assigned to disjoint regions are related via a quantum analog of the belief propagation rule $P(S) = \sum_R P(S|R)P(R)$.
+In this section, the quantum analogue of conditional probability --- a conditional state --- is introduced.
+We also discuss how the states assigned to disjoint regions are related via a quantum analogue of the belief propagation rule $P(S) = \sum_R P(S|R)P(R)$.
 There is a small difference between conditional states for acausally-related and causally-related regions.
-The acausal case is discussed in \S\ref{ACS}-\S\ref{ACS:ABP}. \S\ref{CCS}-\ref{CCS:QI} mainly concern the causal case, wherein we find that quantum dynamics, ensemble averaging, the Born rule, Heisenberg dynamics, and the transition from the initial state to the ensemble of states resulting from a measurement can all be represented as special cases of quantum belief propagation.
-Acausal analogs of some of these ideas are also developed in these sections.
+The acausal case is discussed in \S\ref{ACS}-\S\ref{ACS:ABP}.
+On the other hand, \S\ref{CCS}-\ref{CCS:QI} mainly concern the causal case, wherein we find that quantum dynamics, ensemble averaging, the Born rule, Heisenberg dynamics, and the transition from the initial state to the ensemble of states resulting from a measurement can all be represented as special cases of quantum belief propagation.
+Acausal analogise of some of these ideas are also developed in these sections.